Gary Neville surprised by Ole Gunnar Solskjaer's Man Utd rotation and demoralised by FA Cup defeat

-Defeat to Leicester City in the FA Cup quarter-finals means Manchester United have missed out on a great opportunity to win a trophy this season, with their priority now to ensure they finish as close to champions-elect Man City as possible, says Sky Sports pundit Gary Neville.
+Defeat to Leicester City in the FA Cup quarter-finals means Manchester United have missed out on a great opportunity to land some silverware this season, with their priority now to both win the Europa League and ensure they finish as close to champions-elect Man City as possible, says Sky Sports pundit Gary Neville.

 United manager Ole Gunnar Solskjaer made five changes at the King Power Stadium, only for the visitors to suffer a disappointing 3-1 loss that now means their only chance of silverware this season is the Europa League.